gloriabenoit/DNAnexus-GWAS/docs/input.md

 This command will output 3 files:

-* `<app-id>.data_dictionary.csv` contains a table with participants as the rows and metadata along the columns, including field names (see table below for naming convention).
+* `<app-id>.data_dictionary.csv` contains a table with participants as the rows and metadata along the columns, including field names (see table below for naming convention)
-* `<app-id>.codings.csv` contains a lookup table for the different medical codes, including ICD-10 codes that will be displayed in the diagnosis field column (p41270).
+* `<app-id>.codings.csv` contains a lookup table for the different medical codes, including ICD-10 codes that will be displayed in the diagnosis field column (p41270)
-* `<app-id>.entity_dictionary.csv` contains the different entities that can be queried, where participant is the main entity that corresponds to most phenotype fields.
+* `<app-id>.entity_dictionary.csv` contains the different entities that can be queried, where participant is the main entity that corresponds to most phenotype fields

 To make it easier, you can rename theses files to a shorter name like `ukbb`.